 The last relative chord in the D major key is the C# diminished.
 This chord is represented with a ° symbol next to it.
 Start by using your little finger to hold the root note (C#) at the 4th fret of the 5th string.
 Next, press the 4th string with your index finger at the 2nd fret.
 Leave the 3rd string open.
 Finally, press down the 2nd string with your index finger.
 The C# diminished is quite an odd sounding chord especially when the ♭3rd note (E) is played with the root note (C#) and the ♭5th (G).

-Well, those are some of the chords that can be played along with the D major chord.
-Initially transitioning from one chord shape to the next will be challenging.
+Well, those are some of the relative d major scale guitar chords Initially transitioning from one chord shape to the next will be challenging.
 Just playing one chord alone might be very difficult at first.
 You need to make sure that the fingers holding down the strings in any chord doesn’t accidentally touch an unwanted or open string resulting in a muted or buzzed sound.

 Once you’re able to play the chords clearly, try transitioning from one chord to another and then play along with the metronome at a really basic and slow tempo, like 60 BPM.
 Eventually, as your confidence builds up, practice with a faster tempo.
 Don’t cut off the previous chord when trying to reposition your fingers to hold the next chord shape.
 Try to sustain each chord for the duration of the whole beat.